-For anyone easily influenced by friends and peers still drinking or using drugs, the clean break provided by a stint in residential rehab could be preferable to risking relapse while undertaking an IOP.
+For anyone easily influenced by friends and peers still drinking or using drugs, the clean break provided by a stint in residential rehab could be preferable to risking relapse while undertaking an intensive outpatient program (IOP).

 Clients with limited willpower and a tendency to easily give in to temptation would be unwise to pursue intensive outpatient treatment.

 For all those in relationships tattered by substance abuse, trying to clean up while simultaneously dealing with your partner may not be the best option.
 Only you know your personal circumstances and whether this would be helpful or harmful.